Compressed Qubit Noise Spectroscopy: Piecewise-Linear Modeling and Rademacher Measurements: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the Institute for Robust Quantum Simulation (RQS) (NSF QLCI grant OMA-2120757).
-We thank Yu-Xin Wang for insightful discussions, and Joshua Bienfang for helpful comments on a previous draft of the paper.
+We thank Yu-Xin Wang for insightful discussions, and Joshua Bienfang and an anonymous referee for helpful comments on a previous draft of the paper.
+The data that support the findings of this article are available at \cite{huang_data}.